Companion Cremation Urns

 photo courtesy of Oscar

-Wedding vows traditionally promise ‘til death do us part,’ but many couples make plans to spend eternity together.
+Wedding vows traditionally promise ‘til death do us part.’
+Many couples hope for something beyond death, and plan to spend eternity together.
 Historically, couples have chosen to be buried side-by-side in a family burial plot.
 Today with the rise in cremation, couples have many choices in how their final remains might reside together.

 The type of cremation urn selected depends on what you wish to do with the remains.
-When selecting companion cremation urns, consider:
+When selecting companion cremation urns, consider several factors that help you choose the right urn, beyond just the aesthetics:

 - Do you want the cremated remains commingled in a single urn or placed in one companion urn designed with two separate compartments?